lusinge/typst-apa-link-fix/versatile-apa/template/sections/computer-code.typ

 )

 == Inline code
-Inline code can be inserted within a sentence, like this: `print("Hello, World!")`.
+Inline code can be inserted within a sentence, like this: `print("Hello, World!)"`.